 How to Keep Your San Mateo Home Allergen-Free with Expert Cleaning Techniques

-Even if you do not own pets, dander can be carried into your home on clothing or shoes.
-Pollen from trees, grasses, and weeds can also infiltrate indoor spaces, especially during peak seasons when these plants release their reproductive particles into the air.
-Additionally, certain household cleaning products and fragrances can act as irritants or allergens for some individuals.
+Pet dander consists of tiny flakes of skin shed by furry animals.
+Even homes without pets aren’t safe.
+Dander travels on clothing and shoes, contaminating spaces where no animals live.
+Pollen from trees, grasses, and weeds infiltrates indoor spaces during peak seasons when these plants release millions of reproductive particles into the air.
+Certain household cleaning products and synthetic fragrances can act as irritants or allergens for some individuals, causing reactions that mimic seasonal allergies.

-Understanding these common allergens is the first step toward creating a healthier living environment.
+Understanding these common allergens helps us create healthier living environments.

 Key Takeaways